composewell/packcheck/README.md

 ### What is it?

+`packcheck` is a minimal yet complete "hello world" Haskell package with model `travis` and `appveyor` config files that can be used unmodified in any Haskell package.
+The CI configs can be modified **declaratively** to adapt to **any** kind of build scenario you can imagine.

-A high level universally portable super build script; a short and sweet command to uniformly, consistently, comprehensively build and sanity test a Haskell package across build tools (stack/cabal) and across all platforms to ensure that all is well with the package.
+The package includes `packcheck.sh`, a high level universal super build script;
+a short and sweet command to uniformly, consistently build and comprehensively sanity test a Haskell package across build tools (stack/cabal) and across all platforms to ensure that all is well with the package.
 You do not need to be familiar with any of the build tools to use it.

+This is also a minimal yet complete model package (with tests, benchmarks, Linux/MacOS/Windows CI already working) that can be used as a starting point to develop a new package.
+Beginners can use it to learn about haskell package metadata and builds.

 ## What all does it do?